- WHAT: Sunrise Kiwanis Manteca Pumpkin Fair

 The now defunct Manteca Jaycees took the event over from the pumpkin growers.
 It was under the tutelage of the Sunrise Kiwanis, though, that the event became what it is today – a free community affair that draws big crowds much to the advantage of vendors plus raises major bucks for local non-profits.

 The Kiwanis are adding a “Dance with the Stars” contest, a pumpkin scavenger hunt, as well as offering a limited supply of 25th anniversary wine glasses and 25th anniversary T-shirts for sale.
+There also will be a scarecrow contest and a pumpkin recipe contest.

 The car show this year will feature 13 categories and has a $25 entry fee.